Mdsomratakbor/Github-Tutorial/Git Checkout.md

 **git checkout -b "new-branch" "existing-branch"**

 `By default git checkout -b will base the new-branch off the current HEAD.
 An optional additional branch parameter can be passed to git checkout.
 In the above example, <existing-branch> is passed which then bases new-branch off of existing-branch instead of the current HEAD.`

+### Switching Branches
+`Switching branches is a straightforward operation.
+Executing the following will point HEAD to the tip of <branchname>.`

+**git checkout "branchname"**

+`Git tracks a history of checkout operations in the reflog.
+You can execute git reflog to view the history.`

+### Git Checkout a Remote Branch
+`When collaborating with a team it is common to utilize remote repositories.
+These repositories may be hosted and shared or they may be another colleague's local copy.
+Each remote repository will contain its own set of branches.
+In order to checkout a remote branch you have to first fetch the contents of the branch.`

+**`git fetch --all`**

+`In modern versions of Git, you can then checkout the remote branch like a local branch.`

+**`git checkout <remotebranch>`**

+`Older versions of Git require the creation of a new branch based on the remote.`

+**`git checkout <remotebranch> origin/<remotebranch>`**

+`Additionally you can checkout a new local branch and reset it to the remote branches last commit.`

+**git checkout -b "branchname"**

+**git reset --hard origin/"branchname"**